-- I. Legislation implementing the Temporary Protection Directive (TPD or the Directive) and Council Implementing Decision (EU) 2022/382 - Act on Granting International Protection to Aliens (hereinafter Protection Law) and Governmental and Ministerial Acts issued under that law.
-In general, the TPD in Estonia is implemented through the Protection Law which was adopted by the Estonian Parliament already on 14 December 2005 and has been amended several times by the Parliament since then (last amendment dates to 9 May 2022).
-The Law entered into force on 1 July 2006.
-In addition to temporary protection questions, the law also regulates the process of applying for refugee status and subsidiary protection status (hereinafter: international protection).
-The questions of temporary protection are more specifically regulated in Chapter 3 of the Protection Law (Article 52 and following).

-The Act on Granting International Protection to Aliens was amended by the Amendment Law adopted on 9 May 2022, which entered into force on 24 May 2022.
-The link above refers to the latest consolidated version of the Act as amended by the Amendment Law.

-- ▶ Regulation No. 86 on 'The procedure of application for, issue, extension and revocation of a residence permit of a person eligible for temporary protection and their family member, the list of certificates and information to be submitted upon application for a residence permit': Regulation No. 86 was issued under Article 60 of the Protection Law by the Minister of Interior on 18 December 2015 and entered into force on 1 January 2016 (hyperlink to consolidated and active version of Estonian text (17.01.2017)). - ▶ Order No. 66 on the 'Application of Temporary Protection': Order No. 66 was issued on 08 March 2022 under Article 52 of the Protection Law.
-With this Order The Government of Estonia applied temporary protection to persons named in Article 2 (1) of Council Decision 2022/382.
-It entered into force on 9 March 2022. - ▶ Order of Police Director General from 24 February 2022: is also relevant (especially before the Amendment Law enters into force).
+- Legislation implementing the Temporary Protection Directive (TPD or the Directive)1 and Council Implementing Decision (EU) 2022/3822 - Act on Granting International Protection to Aliens (Protection Law) and Governmental and Ministerial Acts issued under that law.
+In general, the TPD in Estonia is implemented through the Protection Law which was adopted by the Estonian Parliament already on 14 December 2005 (entered into force on 1 July 2006) and has been amended several times by the Parliament since then (last amendment dates to 19 July 2022 and entered into force on 16 August 2022).
+In addition to temporary protection questions, the law also regulates the process of applying for refugee status and subsidiary protection status (international protection).
+The questions of temporary protection are more specifically regulated in Chapter 3 of the Protection Law (Article 52 and following). - Regulation No. 86 on 'The procedure of application for, issue, extension and revocation of a residence permit of a person eligible for temporary protection and their family member, the list of certificates and information to be submitted upon application for a residence permit': Regulation No. 86 was issued under Article 60 of the Protection Law by the Minister of Interior on 18 December 2015 and entered into force on 1 January 2016 (hyperlink to consolidated and active version of Estonian text (17.01.2017). - ▶ Order No. 66 on the 'Application of Temporary Protection': Order No. 66 was issued on 08 March 2022 under Article 52 of the Protection Law.
+With this Order The Government of Estonia applied temporary protection to persons named in Article 2(1) of Council Decision 2022/382.
+It entered into force on 9 March 2022. - ▶ Order of Police Director General from 24 February 2022: This order is also relevant (especially before the Amendment Law entered into force).
 The order widens the scope of persons compared to Government's order from 8 March 2022 who can temporary stay in Estonia and during this stay apply for international protection under the Protection Law or any residence permit on any other grounds.
-The Police and Boarder
+The Police and Boarder Guard Board has expedited proceedings (one month duration) for international protection proceedings for persons coming to Estonia due to armed conflict in Ukraine.
+It entered into force on 24 February 2022. - ▶ Aliens Act: This Act regulates the general questions of aliens, including the ones receiving temporary protection: bases for the entry of aliens into Estonia, their temporary stay, residence and employment in Estonia.
+The Act was adopted on 9 December 2009 and entered into force on 1 October 2010.